Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Instead of focusing on numbers, think of results like this:

-Your behavioral assessment An ABA report is not a grade—it’s a roadmap.
+Your behavioral assessment ABA report is not a grade—it’s a roadmap.

 What parents often feel (and why it’s valid)